One Bellevue Place

-One Bellevue Place is a regional shopping, dining, and entertainment complex in southwestern Nashville, Tennessee, specifically in the Bellevue neighborhood.
+One Bellevue Place is a regional shopping center in southwestern Nashville, Tennessee, specifically in the Bellevue neighborhood.
 Opened in 1990 as an enclosed regional shopping mall named Bellevue Center, it had capacity for over 90 stores on two floors totaling 848545 sqft.
 The mall itself opened in 1990, began showing signs of decline during the early 2000s recession, and closed in 2008.
 Two of its three anchor tenants continued to operate beyond the mall's closure, but both would eventually vacate the property as well.
 The entire structure, including the three adjacent anchor buildings and an outparcel, was demolished in 2015.
 A new mixed-use complex opened on the site in 2017.

 History

 Bellevue Center in 2015, just prior to demolition.

 The first plans for a mall in the Nashville neighborhood of Bellevue were announced in 1971, when local real estate developer Roy Shainberg submitted approval plans for a mall to Metro Nashville's planning and zoning commission on behalf of Cleveland, Ohio-based developer M. H. Hausman Co.
 The original plans called for a mall to be built on U.S. Route 70S between Interstate 40 and Sawyer Brown Road.
 Construction was to begin in 1973 and would consist of two phases, with the first to be completed in 1975 and the second in 1977.
 The first phase would consist of 900000 sqft of retail space with three anchor stores; the second phase would consist of 300000 sqft of additional shop space and space for up to two more department stores.
 The design of the mall would include marble flooring and fountains, and it would consist of two levels connected by escalators.
 The Cleveland, Ohio-based firm of William Dorsky and Associates would be the mall's architect.
 A newly built road would encircle the mall in order to address concerns from local residents over increased traffic, while a 20 ft "buffer zone" of shrubbery and trees would make its design "harmonious" with the rest of the community.
 Also planned for the mall's periphery were a supermarket facing U.S. Route 70S, a 200-room hotel, and a business park facing Interstate 40.
 Overall building costs were estimated at $50 million, and it would be the largest mall in the state of Tennessee upon completion.